DATA-606-2023-FALL-TUESDAY/Garakurthi_Rohan/docs/Proposal.md

     ○ Randomly scale the image up or down, providing variations in the size of objects, helping the model generalize to different object sizes.
 5. Noise Addition:

-    ○ Add random noise (e.g. Gaussian noise) to the image to simulate noise in real-world images, improving the model's ability to handle noisy data.
+    ○ Added random noise (e.g. Gaussian noise) to the image to simulate noise in real-world images, improving the model's ability to handle noisy data.
 6. Blur:

-    ○ Apply various blur filters (e.g., Gaussian blur, motion blur) to the image to reduce sharpness, making the model more robust to images with different levels of clarity.
+    ○ Applied various blur filters (e.g., Gaussian blur, motion blur) to the image to reduce sharpness, making the model more robust to images with different levels of clarity.
 7. Brightness/Contrast/Saturation Adjustment:

     ○ Adjust the image by adding or subtracting a random value which helps the model adapt to varying lighting conditions, color intensity.